War of the Armenian Succession (201–200 BC): Escape of Yervand, fall of his city, and his death

-And Yervand, having passed many arenas on horseback and having mounted new horses from his army to the inns built from the city, fled from one inn to another.
+Yervand, having passed many arenas on horseback and having mounted new horses from his army at the inns built from the city, fled from one inn to another.
 Smbat, pursuing him, rode fiercely at night to the city gate.
 And the Medes' troops, having passed by the side of Yervand's regiment, set up camp on the corpses.
 Artaxias, having reached Yervand's tent, around which he had drawn a fence with leather and canvas sails, got down and stayed in his tent for the night, and when it was day, he lordly ordered the slain to be buried.
 The valley where the Medes had set up their army, he called Marats Mard, and the place of the battle he called Yervandavan, that is, he drove Yervand here.
-Then Artaxerxes marched to Yervandashat and ordered the army to shout loudly together "Mar amat", which translates as "the Mede has come", recalling the insult that Yervand had been sent to the Parthian king and Smbat about him.
-It was with this sound that he named the city "Marmet", probably at the will of Artaxias of that Yervand's name would be removed from the name of the city.
+Then Artaxerxes marched to Yervandashat and ordered the army to shout together "Mar amat", which translates as "the Mede has come", recalling the insult that Yervand had been sent to the Parthian king and Smbat about him.
+It was with this sound that he named the city "Marmet", probably at the will of Artaxias, that Yervand's name would be removed from the city's name.

 Smbat, following Yervand with a small detachment, guarded the city gate until Artaxerxes and all the troops arrived.
-And when the troops began to fight against the fortress, the people of the fortress surrendered and opened the city gate.
-One of the soldiers entered Yervand's private room, hit Yervand on the head and scattered his brain on the floor of the house.
+When the troops began to attack the fortress, the fortress's people surrendered and opened the city gate.
+One of the soldiers entered Yervand's private room, hit Yervand on the head, and scattered his brain on the floor of the house.
 (Note: According to historian Hakob Manandian, this episode is reflected in one of the fragments of ancient tragedies discovered in Armavir.
-In one fragment, a messenger informs the king’s sister that the king perished while defending the capital.
+In one fragment, a messenger informs the king's sister that the king perished while defending the capital.
 Another fragment contains references to the names Orontes and Mithras, suggesting a possible connection to the final period of the Orontid dynasty.
 These dramatic fragments provide literary evidence that may correspond to the historical events surrounding the fall of King Yervand IV and the subsequent division of Greater Armenia.)
 Thus the last Orontid king was defeated and died after reigning for 20 years.
-But Artaxerxes ordered him to be buried and a tomb erected because Yervand was a mixture of the Arsacid dynasty.
+But Artaxerxes ordered him to be buried and a tomb to be erected because Yervand was a member of the Arsacid dynasty.
 Following the death of King Yervand IV, Greater Armenia was divided between Artaxias and his brother Zariadres.
 This territorial division is corroborated by the ancient geographer Strabo, who notes that the division occurred only after the reign of Yervand IV.
-According to Strabo: “The last ruler of Armenia was Orontes...
+According to Strabo: "The last ruler of Armenia was Orontes...
 Then Artaxias and Zariadres, the generals of Antiochus the Great, divided the country into two parts.
-They ruled under the authority of the king.”
+They ruled under the authority of the king".